-To truly change how the world learns and improve the learning process and environment for learners across the world, we need to work with a diversity of partners as well as have a diverse workforce.
+To truly change how the world learns and improve the learning process and environment for learners across the world, we need to work with a diversity of Partners as well as have a diverse workforce.
 We also must operate with a high degree of awareness of evolving social conditions, social justice - and create policy accordingly.
 We acknowledge that these measures evolve over time and commit to improving our policies as awareness of social inequities or injustice arise.
-We believe an equitable and inclusive environment with diverse teams produces more creative solutions and results in better outcomes for our customers, partners, employees, and stakeholders.
-We strive to attract, retain and promote diverse talent at all levels of the organization.
-Our management team is 29% female, 21% racially diverse, and 43% female or racially diverse.
-The entire Amesite team is 46% female, 21% racially diverse, and 54% female or racially diverse.
+We believe an equitable and inclusive environment with diverse teams produces more creative solutions and results in better outcomes for our Customers, Partners, employees, and stakeholders.
+We strive to attract, retain, and promote diverse talent at all levels of the organization.
+Our management team is 57% female, 29% racially diverse, and 71% female or racially diverse.
 Additional information regarding Amesite's social impact can be found in our 2021 ESG Report available at www.amesite.com.